jmcglone/jmcglone.github.io/_posts/2017-10-24-Vectorization_part1.md

 That's all for now.
 In later articles I'm planing to cover following topics:
 1. Vectorization intro (this article).
+2. Vectorization warmup.
-2. Checking compiler vectorization report.
+3. Checking compiler vectorization report.
-3. Vectorization width.
+4. Vectorization width.
-4. Multiversioning by data dependency (DD).
+5. Multiversioning by data dependency (DD).
-5. Multiversioning by trip counts.
+6. Multiversioning by trip counts.
-6. General tips for writing vectorizable code.
+7. General tips for writing vectorizable code.